Working at the Food Bank of Contra Costa and Solano

 We communicate information, ideas, and decisions regularly and clearly.
 We provide feedback, internally and external to the organization, in a candid, constructive manner.

-We conduct ourselves with honesty and integrity, recognizing that upholding the public trust requires the highest standards of moral conduct.
+We conduct ourselves with honesty and integrity, recognizing that upholding public trust requires the highest standards of moral conduct.

 We make every effort to provide superior service to our clients, member agencies, and donors.